RinkM/Odin9-TicTacToe/README.md

 It allows the player to change the size of the grid and will change the winning conditions when this happens.

+## 11/21
+fixed the re-renders. it clears teh squares.
+How? by passing gridSize and update through the component.   they change and the box resets.

+game seems to be working OK.

+things to add : messages. who's playing?
+Who won?  rules mesages players and player names? menu / settings before the game starts? continue / back????

+need to fix the reset button and grid buttons.    reset should stay the same size, but clear the boxes.

+still need to address teh connect4 wins.

 ##Notes
 ## 11/15
 ### Accomplishments :